svanimisetti/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 3. Using trained model to drive in autonomous mode

 The trained model is used to drive the car on track 1 in autonomous mode.
 The following animated GIF file shows the screencast of the autonomous driving session around track 1.
 Optionally, the [video for track 1](writeup_media/video_track1.mp4) from the `drive.py` script is also recorded.
+The [video for track 1 with dropout layers](writeup_media/video_dropout.mp4) indicates that the performance benefit of using the dropout layers is only marginal.
+In fact, in some of the regions of the track, the car went close to the edge of the road.
+Nonetheless, the dropout layers are an effective in eliminating overfitting of the model.

 ![screencast_track1_c4x](writeup_media/screencast_track1_c4x.gif)